ItielMaN/rtl-guidelines/README.md

 ### Exceptions

-There are some elements that should be hardcoded to LTR, like:
+There are some elements that should look like they would in LTR:
 * Paths e.g. C:\Users\username\Desktop
 * Full URLs
 * Code and code containers (like the inspector or the CSS rules panel)